Wednesday Write-up: Diodes Part 3

 Figure 1 Diagram of a healthy dual power supply system

 The diodes can protect the system in multiple ways.
 First, the diodes can protect against transient overvoltage on either power supply from propagating to the opposite side.
 For example, if the 24 V DC voltage on the output of PS2 was to rise to 36V, load 2-1 & load 2-N would both see a rise to 36V.
-However, PS1 and loads 1-1 & 1-N would remain unaffected (seen in blue).
-The reason for this is that diode 2 will block the overvoltage from propagating to PS1.
+However, diode D1 will block the overvoltage from propagating to PS1, and loads 1-1 & 1-N would remain unaffected (seen in black).

 Figure 2 Diagram of overvoltage at power supply #2

 Figure 3 Diagram of overvoltage at diode

 This protection extends to an overvoltage fault at load D. In this case, if for some reason there was a high voltage spike induced on load D it would not propagate to the other loads or to either of the power supplies.
 In this case, both diode 1 and diode 2 will block the voltage from propagating to PS1 and PS2.

 The diodes will also prevent a voltage collapse on both power supplies if a short circuit is experienced on the adjacent system.
 An example of this would be if load 2-1 on PS2 were to suffer a short circuit the voltage output from PS2 would be reduced to zero due to the high current flow to the fault (seen in red).
 The full voltage will remain on load D and all other loads connected to PS1.
 This protection functions by diode 2 preventing current flow from PS1 to the fault located on the PS2 side of the system.

 Figure 4 Diagram of power supply #2 short circuit